Find out where you stand in the war of religion versus spiritual exploration. Learn how to make the world a better place to live.

 “Many of us saw religion as harmless nonsense.
 Beliefs might lack all supporting evidence but, we thought if people needed a crutch for consolation, where’s the harm?
 September 11th, 2001 changed all that.” — Richard Dawkins

 Religion Versus Spiritual Exploration

 You can describe this conflict in several ways.
 It has been going on so long many people don’t see it.
 Some see it as science versus religion, while others see it as mythology versus facts.
-No matter your perspective, it is a conflict between two vastly different worldviews.
+It’s the battle of worldviews with two vastly different perspectives.

 It’s a conflict that pits two guiding assumptions against one another.
-On one side, you have a hypothesis that whatever my religious beliefs are superspeed any other ideas.
-It presents itself as infallible and correct regardless of the facts that contradict it.
+On one side, you have people that place religious beliefs above all other facts and evidence.
+It presents itself as infallible and correct regardless of its contradicting facts.